Bound entangled singlet-like states for quantum metrology: An alternative of the algorithm maximizing the quantum Fisher information in Ref.

 For a constant $M'$, the maximization over $\varrho$ for PPT states can be carried out by semidefinite programming similarly as in Ref.~\cite{Toth18}, since the expression to be optimized is linear in $\varrho.$ For a given state $\varrho$, the maximization over $M'$ can be carried out by setting $M'$ to be the symmetric logarithmic derivative defined as

 By alternating the optimization over $\varrho$ and $M',$ we can reach the optimal $\varrho.$

-This approach might be faster than the approach in Ref.~\cite{Toth18} in some situations, since the latter needed also an optimization over an additional real parameter in its most complete form.
+The approach presented in this section might be somewhat faster than the approach given in Ref.~\cite{Toth18} in some situations.
 On the other hand, the method in Ref.~\cite{Toth18} has the advantage that it optimizes the error propagation formula directly and provides its value at each step of the iteration \cite{thanks}.